jdanford/glyphs/README.md

 ## Usage (in app)

-Click on a glyph (or empty cell) to change it.
 Click the question mark button to view documentation and examples.

 ## Future improvements

 ### External
-- Use good UI design (no `window.prompt`)
+- Add input to console (no more `window.prompt`)
 - Add more examples
 - Add more glyphs
+- Make UI scale better with font size
 - Make a better favicon

 ### Internal
 - Move program encoding/decoding to separate module
 - Move hash fragment handling out of GlyphEditor
-- Expose better interface for glyph `effect` functions
-- Make CSS more modular

 ## Attributions 💖